prefixcommons/operations/README.md

 # operations

-### This repo is for issues and documentation related to coordination between prefix registries in the biosciences.
-It is for social aspects, brainstorming, and ephemeral code.
+### This repo is for issues and documentation related to coordination between identifier harmonization in the biosciences.
+It is for problem documentation, social aspects, brainstorming, and ephemeral code.